discordjs/guide/guide/interactions/buttons.md

 You can create the collectors on either a `message` or a `channel`.
 :::

-### MessageComponentInteractionCollector
+### MessageComponentCollector

-Here's how you can create a basic event-based `MessageComponentInteractionCollector`:
+Here's how you can create a basic event-based `MessageComponentCollector`:

 ```js {5,7,9-10}
 client.on('interactionCreate', async interaction => {